saurabhannadate93/saurabhannadate93.github.io/_posts/2019-06-15-ProScanner-Handwritten-Text-Recognition.md

 A google survey was administered to calculate the human correct recognition accuracy rate.
 A total of 10 random words and 10 lines were used from the model training data to gauge this.
 For a total of 42 responses, the overall character error  rate was 11.7% (i.e. taking into account all the characters in the 10 words and 10 lines correctly recognized by the 42 responders).
 For our final model, we got a character error rate of 10.5% for the validation set which is similar to the human character error rate determined.

 Although our model was performing satisfactorily, there still are several potential improvements that can be experimented with in order to make the model more accurate and robust.
-These potential improvements are discussed in the Potential Next Steps Section.
+These potential improvements are discussed in the Conclusion Section.

 ## DATASET
 The IAM Handwriting Database [2] [3] was used for training the model.
 This dataset was first published at the ICDAR in 1999.
 The database contains forms of unconstrained handwritten text, which were scanned at a resolution of 300dpi and saved as PNG images with 256 gray levels.
 657 writers contributed handwriting samples to this database.
 The dataset contains 1,539 pages of scanned text, 5,685 isolated and labeled sentences, 13,353 isolated and labeled text lines and 115,320 isolated and labeled word.
 Our primary analysis.
 Our primary focus of interest was the ~13k labeled text lines which were used for training the model.
 The dataset contained around 80 distinct characters (lowercase, uppercase, digits, symbols).